MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelMeasureName Object

 An object that represents the name of a measure in the PPM.
-Table 15 lists the properties of the **ModelMeasureName** object.
+The following table lists the properties of the **ModelMeasureName** object.

- **Table 15.
-Properties of the ModelMeasureName object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|